Authorities ID 8 victims of California railyard shooting - WTMJ

 Other friends and family members awaited news after being unable to reach their loved ones through calls or text messages.
 Some had tracked the missing person’s cellphone to the rail yard but had no information from authorities.

-“It’s this awful, dark moment for them, of not knowing but at the same time, fearing the worst,” Liccardo said.
-“I can’t imagine a more awful feeling for any spouse or parent.”

 Officials also were investigating a house fire that broke out shortly before the shooting, Davis said.
-Public records show Cassidy owned a two-story home where firefighters responded.
-Fire crews found a fast-moving blaze after being notified by a passer-by.
-A neighboring house also caught fire, authorities said.
+Public records show Cassidy owned the two-story home where firefighters responded after being notified by a passer-by.
+Law enforcement officers cordoned off the area near the home and went in and out Wednesday.

-Doug Suh, who lives across the street from Cassidy, told The Mercury News in San Jose that Cassidy was “lonely” and “strange” and that he never saw anyone visit.
+Doug Suh, who lives across the street, told The Mercury News in San Jose that Cassidy seemed “strange” and that he never saw anyone visit.

 “I’d say hello, and he’d just look at me without saying anything,” Suh said.
 Once, Cassidy yelled at him to stay away as he was backing up his car.
 “After that, I never talked to him again.”

-Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database known as Transparent California.
-His position from 2012 to 2014 was listed as a mechanic.
-After that, he maintained substations, the records said.
+Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database Transparent California, first a mechanic from 2012 to 2014, then as someone who maintained substations.

 Gov. Gavin Newsom, speaking emotionally in front of a county office where flags flew at half-staff, said victims’ relatives were “waiting to hear from the coroner, waiting to hear from any of us, just desperate to find out if their brother, their son, their dad, their mom is still alive.”